Venture Stores: History

 Second logo, used from 1991 to 1995.
 Similar to the first one, but italicized.

 Venture's advertising slogan during the 1980s was "Save at Venture, Save With Style". or "SWS".
 In the 1990s, Venture employed two other slogans; the first, tied to a companywide remodeling initiative aimed at making the stores more like Kohl's, was "See What's New For You!".
 At the time Venture closed, its slogan was "See What A Little Money Can Buy".

-Dining

-As was a common trend in American department stores, many Venture stores offered a dining area inside the store, typically called Cafe Venture.
-This area sold standard American fare, such as hamburgers and pizza, although one could also get a "hot dog with the ends cut off."
-The dining area also contained a second area that sold popcorn, pretzels, and Icee drinks.

-Corporate affairs

-The Venture corporate headquarters were located in O'Fallon, Missouri.